 The national sport of Lithuania is unquestionably basketball.
 Not only is Lithuania one of the top-ranked national teams in the world (currently 4th) but its club sides participate in European competition.
 Rytas Vilnius is the top Vilnius-based side.
 Catch national team, European- and domestic club matches at the Siemens Arena and the Jeep Arena.

-MMA, rugby, cycling (Vilnius hosts a bicycle marathon on August 23), athletics, and winter sports are also popular in Lithuania.
+MMA, rugby, cycling, athletics, and winter sports are also popular in Lithuania.

 Music and events in Vilnius

 Vilnius gained a lot of international media attention in April 2020 when the city declared it would turn itself into a vast open-air cafe, with many bars and restaurants allowed to use public spaces to enable them to maintain the new social distancing rules.
-The move has proven to be very popular and successful with coronavirus cases in Lithuania remaining in single digits while visitors and locals alike have enjoyed a very social summer of partying and dining outdoors.
 Islandaijos and Vilniaus gatves are where many of the best bars and clubs remain and make sure to cater to outdoor distancing.
 Vilnius offers every imaginable style of bar and pub from the most down-to-earth student pubs you’ve ever visited to sexy cocktail bars that would put Miami and London to shame.
 Old nighttime favourites include Pablo Latino and hipster-friendly Vejai.
 Vilnius is also now ‘overflowing’ with craft beer bars.
 Beer House & Craft Kitchen, for example, has more than 300 different beers on offer.
 The artsy Užupis district is also a great place to spend an afternoon or a night out.

 Science in Vilnius